Isylwin/bonobo/README.md

 # Todo

-- Compiler command line arguments
 - Assert function in order to facilitate testing of assembled Bonobo code
 - Error handling for token streaming
 - Error handling for AST parsing
+- Error handling for Compiler
+- Refactor Lexer to work with stream rather than entire string
 - Extend grammer with following constructs:
     - if - else
     - while loop